gpreviatti/json-resource-attribute-package/Readme.md

 This simple package that exposes an attribute to helps testing with json files.

-## Configuration
+## How to use

-Install package in the project and add this block in your test csproj file in order to copy your json files into the debug folder
+Install package in test project and add this block in your csproj file in order to copy your json files into the debug folder

 ```xml
 <ItemGroup>